 I will add a bunch of details.
 But, when I asked Emma Pouley about it, she told me, "It was the worst decision that I ever made."
 I basically agree.
 I sprained my right ankle getting off the bike after the second Alp.
 It only hurt when I walked on it.
 Yet, on the bike, it was fine.
 I used every single outfit I have, including one that is very tight and has an annoying seam.
 I got a pimple.
 I had bike problems, butt soreness/numbness issues.
 I had moments of greatness and moments when I had to just try to focus.
 Having a long ten minute downhill is great.
 I would never want to do the radio tower or the grade.
 You need the time to recharge a bit physically and mentally.

 I rode the full Alp six times.
 Two times, one and a half, two times, one and almost two full times.
 Eight and a half in total for 8901meters uphill.
 I felt the best on the fourth climb.
 I felt strong and the power just felt easy.
 I finished two minutes ahead of my Holo.
-The faith was way slower and the final one, I had very sore legs.
+The fourth was way slower and the final one, I had very sore legs.
 I should have been in an easy gear but I kept it in the main gear I use as it seemed faster?
 I was afraid that once I used the small gear, that my power would evaporate.
 It was a bit dismal in the end.
-But by then, all I wanted was to finish.
+But by then, all I wanted to do was to finish.
 I did pedal just enough to take the 8849 to 8900 before cruising down to the start line.
 And no crash, no dropouts, no failing batteries.
 Yeah!
 I can't believe that I didn't give up.

 No comments: